grafana/tempo/docs/sources/api_docs/_index.md

 ### Search

 Tempo's Search API finds traces based on span and process attributes (tags and values).

+When performing a search, Tempo does a massively parallel search over the given time range, and takes the first N results.
+Even identical searches will differ due to things like machine load and network latency.
+TraceQL follows the same behavior.

 The API is available in the query frontend service in a microservices deployment, or the Tempo endpoint in a monolithic mode deployment.

-The following request is used to find traces containing spans from service "myservice" and the url contains "api/myapi".
+The following request is used to find traces containing spans from service `myservice` and the url contains `api/myapi`.

 ```
 GET /api/search?tags=service.name%3Dmyservice%20http.url%3Dapi%2Fmyapi